 MTC's COVID-19 Response

-MTC has taken several actions in response to the COVID-19 outbreak and the continuing public health emergency, all in an effort to address the immediate and long-term impacts of the pandemic on the Bay Area’s transportation network.
+MTC took action in response to the COVID-19 outbreak and the related public health emergency, all in an effort to address the immediate and long-term impacts of the pandemic on the Bay Area’s transportation network.
 These actions are described below.